Pocuston/uugle/README.md

 # uuGle

-**uuGle** Chrome extension provides fast and user-friendly searching across Unicorn bookkit books.
-It uses [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [Elasticlunr.js](http://elasticlunr.com/) for book indexing and searching.
+**uuGle** Chrome extension provides fast and user-friendly searching across Unicorn bookkit and dockit books through browser search bar.

+## Usage

+1. **uuGle** automatically indexes every Unicorn bookkit book you open.
+Just open a single page of any book, and a list of all the pages in that book will be indexed and available for search anytime in the future.

+    *Note*: **uuGle** *indexes only page titles, not whole page content*.

+1. Type "*uu*" in search bar on any browser tab to switch to **uuGle** search in indexed books.
+Once in **uuGle** search mode, type any word from page or book title.
+Most relevant searches are being instantly suggested as you type.
+    - You don't need to type whole word, search results are automatically expanded for you (e.g. type just "trans" and search results containing word "transaction" will be suggested).
+    - Suggestions are sorted from the most relevant at the top.
+    - For each suggestion you can see target book page URL.

+1. Select suggestion and the corresponding book page will open in currently active browser tab.

+Book pages index is permanently stored in the browser's [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) database. **uuGle** uses
+[Elasticlunr.js](http://elasticlunr.com/) for fast and user friendly searching.

 ### Install extension
 Plugin is not available in official Chrome store yet, so it must be installed from local directory.
-1. Download extension package from [here](https://github.com/Pocuston/uugle/releases/tag/0.0.1) and extract it.
+1. Download extension package from [latest release](https://github.com/Pocuston/uugle/releases/) and extract it to empty directory.
 1. Go to [chrome://extensions/](chrome://extensions/)
 1. Turn on *Developer mode*
 1. Use Load *Unpacked button* and point to directory with extracted package from pont 1.

-## Usage

-1. **uuGle** automatically indexes every book you open.
-Just open any single page and whole book content will be indexed.
-1. Type "*uu*" in search bar to switch to **uuGle** fulltext search in indexed books.
-1. Once in **uuGle** search mode, type any word from page or book title.
-Most relevant searches are being instantly suggested as you type.
-    - You don't need to type whole word, search results are automatically expanded for you.
-    - Suggestions are sorted from the most relevant at the top.
-    - For each suggestion you can see target book page URL.
-    - After **uuGle** suggestions list of othe common Chrome suggestions follows.
-    **uuGle** does not replace default search bar behavior.
-1. When you select suggestion, corresponding book page will open in currently active browser tab.

 ## Constraints
-This is first released version with following limitations:
-1. Only page name (no page content) is being indexed.
+1. Only page title is being indexed.
+Searching page content is not available.
 1. Only english language fulltext search is supported.
 1. Every book is indexed only once at the moment.
-Re-indexation need to be implemented to reflect future book content changes.
+Re-indexation need to be implemented to reflect book content changes.
 1. Performance test with large number of books need to be done.
-1. There is no GUI to manage indexing and indexed content.
+1. There is no GUI to manage indexing and indexed content so far.
 1. Better icon should be provided to distinguish uuGle and common suggestions.

 ## Road map